The One Act Players

 Rob Soriano

 Rob's credits include television, radio, and industrial voice overs.
 Born and raised in Brooklyn, New York, Rob is not only a versatile voice actor, but he is also a laboratory biologist working on a technology that will revolutionize research for new medicines.
-When he's not fending off overzealous telemarketers, Rob enjoys music, rosemary baked chicken with potatoes, and dominating all of Mongo's minions.
+Rob enjoys music, rosemary baked chicken with potatoes, and dominating all of Mongo's minions. www.sorianovoice.com

 John True

 John's voice acting performances count into the thousands, but after omitting his daily trillings in the shower, this number drops significantly.
-Still, he has an impressive collection of television, radio, internet, and corporate/industrial projects on his resume.
-John resides in San Mateo, California with his wife Jamelle, and when not shamelessly pimping his voice talent by night, or enjoying lunch at Noah's, is by day an anal-retentive, mild-mannered data wonk. www.onetruevoice.com
+John resides in San Mateo, California with his wife Jamelle, and when not pimping his voice by night, is by day a mild-mannered data wonk.

 Perry Whittle